-Although our excessive population density is the cause of resource shortages, it’s often downplayed in favor of other factors: greed, waste, and lack of development.
+Although our excessive population density is the cause of pending collapse, it’s often downplayed in favor of other factors: greed, capitalism, waste, and lack of development.
 It’s rare for solutions to include refraining from breeding.
 People might describe the future as a nightmare, but they still won’t conclude with, “So the last thing we want to do right now is bring another of us into the mess.”

 Apocalypse Soon: Has Civilization Passed the Environmental Point of No Return?
 Madhusree Mukerjee writes, “Although there is an urban legend that the world will end this year based on a misinterpretation of the Mayan calendar, some researchers think a 40-year-old computer program that predicts a collapse of socioeconomic order and massive drop in human population in this century may be on target.”
 May 23, 2012